3.1. Prevalence, aetiology, risk of recurrence

 Based on an analysis of available evidence, an exact cut-off size for stones that are likely to pass spontaneously cannot be provided .

-Sexual intercourse has been reported to be beneficial in facilitating stone expulsion in men with ureteral stones, in one MA consisting of three RCTs .
+According to a number of RCT based meta-analysis sexual intercourse has been reported to be beneficial in facilitating stone expulsion in men with distal ureteral stones and be comparable to MET [360-362].

 - stones with a low likelihood of spontaneous passage;